NicholasTourony/Volume-Control/ReadMe.md

 The extension consists of 4 main files popup.html is a popup window that displays when the user clicks on the chrome extension.
-This file contains the buttons and the text displaying the current volume. background.js uses Chrome's storage to storage a volume value. popup.js controls how clicking the buttons affects the volume.
-When a button is clicked the new volume is calculated and storaged to chrome.
-This value is then passed to the content.js script to actually change the volume. content.js finds the video element on the page and changes the volume.
+This file contains the buttons and the text displaying the current volume. background.js stores the active tab and uses a map to keep volumes for each tab. popup.js controls how clicking the buttons affects the volume.
+When a button is clicked the new volume is calculated and storaged to the background.js map.
+This value is then passed to the content.js script to actually change the volume. content.js finds the video element on the page and changes the volume by changing the gain.